DHS says voting machine problems in Georgia, NY, Missouri aren't cyberattacks

 "When you see tech challenges or failures, it is very, very, very, rarely a cyber issue, based on everything we've seen, that's what's going on out there," he said.

 Krebs added that the states were addressing the issues with their respective vendors.
+He asked for patience.

+“We’re not out of the woods yet,” Krebs said.
+“Today, in some sense, is half-time.
+There may be other events or activities or efforts to interfere and undermine confidence in the election.
+So I’d ask all Americans to be patient, to treat all sensational and unverified claims with skepticism, and remember technology sometimes fails and breaks.”

 In Spalding County, local sheriff officials confirmed the technical difficulties, which happened at locations across the county shortly after voting began, Fox 5 Atlanta reported.